-- 4.4 The Local Plan Strategy Document is the overarching planning policy document for the District.
+The Local Plan Strategy Document is the overarching planning policy document for the District.
 The Council published the publication draft of the Local Plan Strategy in mid-January 2012, which followed the publication of the new Local Development Scheme.
 In light of the Publication of the NPPF on the 27 March 2012, the Council undertook a further six week consultation to assess how the Plan complies with the NPPF.
-The Local Plan Strategy was submitted for examination on the 21 May 2012. - 4.5 The Local Plan Strategy was adopted by Ryedale District Council on the 5 September 2013. - 4.6 In terms of LDS compliance, the Local Plan Strategy took considerably longer than anticipated, given the exceptional circumstances with the final publishing of the National Planning Policy Framework, the partial revocation of the Regional Spatial Strategy, and particular Ministerial Statements, within that time, the website, and LDS was updated accordingly. - 4.7 At the time of writing this report, the Council is set to commence a formal review of the Ryedale Plan Strategy.
-This was originally to be in spring 2020, but is expected to be Spring 2021.
+The Local Plan Strategy was submitted for examination on the 21 May 2012.

+- 4.7 The Local Plan Strategy was adopted by Ryedale District Council on the 5 September 2013. - 4.8 In terms of LDS compliance, the Local Plan Strategy took considerably longer than anticipated, given the exceptional circumstances with the final publishing of the National Planning Policy Framework, the partial revocation of the Regional Spatial Strategy, and particular Ministerial Statements, within that time, the website, and LDS was updated accordingly. - 4.9 At the time of writing this report, the Council is set to commence a formal review of the Ryedale Plan Strategy in Spring of 2021.
+The scope of this review is not yet been established by Members.
 The Local Development Scheme will be updated to reflect this, and set a broad timeframe for that review.
+As this has not been agreed by Members at the present time it is not included in this Authority Monitoring Report but will be available to view at